 When to report.
-A report must be made to the College within 60^{12} days of the alleged incident.
+A report must be made to the College within $60^9$ days of the alleged incident.
 A formal complaint must be filed in writing within 10 work days after an informal inquiry has been completed or within 10 work days of the conclusion of the mediation process (see C below).
-Federal regulations require that a student complaint be filed with the appropriate agencyies within 180 days of the initial incident and faculty/employee complaints be filed within 300 days; New York State law requires that an administrative complaint be filed within one year following the date of the alleged incident.
+Federal regulations require that a student complaint be filed with the appropriate agency within 180 days and days and faculty/employee complaints be filed within 300 days; New York State law requires that an administrative complaint be filed within one year.